Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 |routeId|The route’s ID number|
 |displayName|The display name of the route|

-### Actions available <a name="available-actions"></a>
+### Available actions <a name="available-actions"></a>

 This call returns the list of actions available for TCP and HTTP routes, as well as the values expected for each of the fields.

 If a field is “null”, this means that no value is expected.
 If an invalid value is entered, the API will return a validation error.

-All of the actions managed by the OVH Load Balancer service are final.
+All of the actions managed by the OVHcloud Load Balancer service are final.
 This means that executing an action also triggers the end of route evaluation.

 > [!api]
 >